 Healthy Habits/ steps you should take are: drinking plenty water, avoid alcohol, caffeine and sodas,avoid smoking and salty foods, and decrease your sugar intake.

 Here at Hills Dental Group, we welcome you and would love to keep you on track with your dental check-up and care.
-Call to schedule your appointment at 408-725-1536.
+Call 408-725-1536 or email us at email@example.com to schedule an appointment.